-The Foundation's investment portfolios produced positive results for the fiscal year ended June 30, 2018.
-The endowment pool rate of return was 7.09% net of investment manager fees compared to the previous year's positive performance of 9.55%.
-The gift annuity pool also generated a positive rate of return of 7.54% versus the previous year return of 10.28%.
-The fiscal year 2018 endowment pool return was slightly below the advisor-defined style index of 7.27% and the gift annuity pool return was slightly above its advisor-defined style benchmark of 7.21%.
+The Foundation's investment portfolios produced positive results for the fiscal years ended June 30, 2019 and 2018.
+The endowment pool rate of return was 6.24% net of investment manager fees compared to the previous year's positive performance of 7.09%.
+The gift annuity pool also generated a positive rate of return of 7.90% versus the previous year return of 7.54%.
+The fiscal year 2019 endowment pool return was above the advisor-defined style index of 5.22% while the fiscal year 2018 endowment pool was slightly below the advisor-defined style index of 7.27%.
+The gift annuity pool return was slightly below its advisor-defined style benchmark of 8.02% in fiscal year 2019 compared to fiscal year 2018 being slight above its advisor-defined style benchmark of 7.21%.

-As of June 30, 2018, total investments held by the Foundation were over \$39.6 million, up from \$37.4 million at the previous year end.
-This increase is attributable to cash from gifts received being transferred to the investment portfolio coupled with the positive investment performance.
-In addition, funds held in trust by others that the Foundation was the named beneficiary but were not included in the investments, had a fair market value of approximately \$6.7 million as of June 30, 2018 and \$6.3 million as of June 30, 2017 (see note 6).
+As of June 30, 2019, total investments held by the Foundation were over \$46.2 million, up from \$39.6 million at the previous year end.
+This increase is attributable to cash that was transferred to the investment portfolio coupled with the positive investment performance.
+Approximately \$6.7 million in funds held in trust by others that the Foundation was the named beneficiary are not included in the investments above (see note 6).